You’ve seen the stamp ‘BPA-free’ wherever you shop for feeding and water bottles, toys, food containers.

 1. Keep plastic out of the freezer, microwave and dishwasher.
 BPA and phthalates leach at a higher rate in hot or cold temperatures.
 Polycarbonate plastic is strong and durable, but over time it may break down from use at high temperatures.
 So before you microwave that daily coffee, or milk, ensure that the container is microwave safe.
 (On a side note, the ever so common and popular melamine is not microwave safe)

-2. Avoid disposable items such as paper cups, aluminium drink cans and canned products (canned food, canned soup).
+2. Avoid disposable items such as paper cups, aluminum drink cans and canned products (canned food, canned soup).
 Formula powder tin lining contains BPA as well.

 3. Buy BPA free products whenever possible as some baby bottles, sippy cups, tableware contain BPA.
 BPA free products are widely available in supermarkets and department stores and most are quite affordable.
 Look out for the “BPA free” label.